Ethical standards

 Kurtz Ersa fulfills its responsibility in many different ways.
 The focus of our social and community involvement is primarily on the Mainfranken region, where our headquarters are located and to which we have maintained close ties for generations.
 We see ourselves as part of society and want to play an active role in shaping it, above all as an attractive employer with secure jobs and as a reliable business partner.
 But we also take responsibility beyond our core business and consciously support projects that benefit the community and strengthen coexistence in the region.
 Long-term partnerships are important to us, as this is the only way to ensure reliable support.

-We support external organizations and projects in the areas of social affairs, culture, education and training.
-We coordinate corresponding activities via the charitable Anna Göbel and Otto Kurtz Foundation.
-This was established in 2006 in memory of the former company boss and his sister.
+We support external organizations and projects in the areas of social welfare, culture, and education & training.
+We coordinate these activities through the non-profit Anna Göbel and Otto Kurtz Foundation.
+This foundation was established in 2006 in memory of the former company president and his sister.
+In 2025, the Friends of the Wertheim Citizens´ Hospital received a monetary donation to help ensure basic, routine, and emergency care in our region.

 Rating and memberships